zlog-in/docs-1/docs/develop/contracts/sandbox.md

 For this example we'll use a simple smart contract (status-message) with two methods; `set_status` & `get_status`.

+It may be useful to open up an additional terminal for the next part of this tutorial.

 Clone the [status example example](https://github.com/near-examples/rust-status-message) where the contract is in `res/status_message.wasm`.

 Here are the two functions we'll be using: